TheBlep/Le_Engineer_Blog/README.md

 # Testing
 ## Methods
 ### Validation
+- Testing files may be found in the source code and may be validated using "python3 manage.py test"
 - HTML has been validated with [W3C HTML5 Validator](https://validator.w3.org/).
 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and auto-prefixed with [CSS Autoprefixer](https://autoprefixer.github.io/).
     - static/css/styles.css [All clear, no errors found]